georgewatson/deoxyribose/README.md

 **Special codons:**
 * `ATG`: Start program execution.
-Everything before this codon is ignored, and it is expected that the next codon will define the "block size" (see below)
+Everything before this codon is ignored, and it is expected that the next codon will define the "block size" (see below);
+  this codon also codes for methionine
 * `TAG`, `TAA`, and `TGA`: Stop; exit the program and return 0.

-**Charged amino acids --- Single-stack operations:**
+**Charged amino acids — Single-stack operations:**
 * **His**: Push next block (expressed in quaternary notation, see below) to the top of the main stack
 * **Lys**: Pop top of main stack to standard output as an integer
 * **Arg**: Pop top of main stack to standard output as a Unicode character
 * **Glu**: Duplicate top element of main stack

-**Non-polar amino acids --- Two-stack operations:**
+**Non-polar amino acids — Two-stack operations:**
 * **Leu**: Add the top elements of the main and auxiliary stack, remove these elements, and place the result on top of the main stack
 * **Ile**: Subtract the top element of the auxiliary stack from the top element